Women’s Leadership in Community Development

 - learning practical new tools and strategies for moving development forward with inclusive, gender-sensitive processes for community-led change; and

 - networking with an inspired group of women to construct approaches that break down gender-oriented barriers and constraints that limit development.

 As a result of this program, participants will:

-- Develop women-sensitive approaches and structures to increase the social capital of the organization
+- develop women-sensitive approaches and structures to increase the social capital of their organizations; and

-- Develop vision and leadership approaches that are gender-sensitive and women-inclusive which lead to innovation and social change
+- develop vision and leadership approaches which strengthen advocacy and lead to innovation and social change.

 Who should take the program?